TheNordicMule/my-dotfiles/nixos/README.md

 - WezTerm is installed system-wide (`environment.systemPackages`); the HM wezterm module only deploys `.wezterm.lua`.
 Hyprland's `$terminal` is `wezterm`.
+- Firefox and Vesktop are **user-scoped**: both are installed into the `mingshiwang` home-manager profile (`modules/features/firefox.nix`, `modules/features/vesktop.nix`) rather than system-wide.
+This mirrors the Darwin host, where Firefox also has a Homebrew cask (see the duplicate- ownership note in `TROUBLESHOOTING.md`).
 - NVIDIA: open kernel modules (`hardware.nvidia.open = true`) require an RTX 20-series or newer GPU; no PRIME is configured (single-GPU desktop).
 - Login is greetd + tuigreet; it launches the case-sensitive `Hyprland`